slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - When overriding a standard extension, the prefix ***custom***  or **\<project name>** must precede the name of the standard extension.
 	> Example: When overriding the extension sapintegrationservices, the name can be customintegrationservices or testprojectintegrationservices

--All extension names must convey intent.
+- All extension names must convey intent.
 Therefore,
 	- An extension for services must contain the suffix ***services***
 	- An extension for facades must contain the suffix ***facades***
 	- An extension for data access objects must contain the suffix ***daos***

 	> Examples: sapordermanagementservices, commercefacades

 #### Generation